Cohousing Options for Seniors

 The premise of cohousing is relatively simple.
 Residents of cohousing communities live in private homes but also have access to shared spaces, including recreational areas, gardens, and community kitchens.
 Community activities, such as weekly potluck dinners, movie nights and parties, are designed to bring residents together on a regular basis.

 The idea is to help residents draw closer connections in a mutually beneficial environment.
 For seniors, that type of interaction can be critical to their physical and emotional health.
 Loneliness in older adults has been linked to an increased risk of coronary disease, stroke, dementia, and a shortened life expectancy.
 Loneliness has also been tied to poorer mental health overall.

 Senior cohousing communities can also be a more cost-effective option for older Americans who need to stretch their retirement savings as far as possible.
-According to the Bureau of Labor Statistics, Americans aged 65 and older spend an average of 35 percent of their income on housing each year.
+According to the Bureau of Labor Statistics, in 2016, Americans aged 65 and older spend an average of 35 percent of their income on housing each year.

 The cost of purchasing a property in a senior cohousing community can be similar to the cost of buying a home in a traditional community, but some offer affordable housing options for buyers with limited or moderate income.
 Buying a home in a newer development and downsizing to a smaller property can reduce maintenance and overhead costs, such as utility bills.
 Some senior cohousing communities also encourage neighbors to share resources, such as lawn maintenance equipment, further reducing expenses.